Brexit chaos grows as Theresa May's colleagues seek to oust her

 Breaking News Emails

-LONDON — Lawmakers from British Prime Minister Theresa May party's will vote on whether to remove her from power Wednesday.
+LONDON — Lawmakers from British Prime Minister Theresa May's party will vote on whether to remove her from power Wednesday.

-Wednesday's vote was triggered when at least 48 Conservative lawmakers wrote letters asking for one.
+Wednesday's vote was triggered when at least 48 Conservative lawmakers wrote letters demanding one.

 She would be toppled if 158 of her party's 315 lawmakers don't support her in a ballot set to take place after 1 p.m.
 ET on Wednesday.